|About me||Résumé||Academic||Software||Semi-useful information||Quotations||Writing||Organizations|

 -- Scott Rosenberg

 I graduated from the University of California, Berkeley with a master's degree in computer science in 2004, and I graduated from Wellesley College with a bachelor's degree in computer science (minoring in mathematics) in 2001.
 From 2007-2011 I was working on a Ph.D in computer science at Portland State University, until I was pushed out of the department for protesting sexual harassment.
+I support the Ada Initiative in their efforts to make these kinds of incidents unheard-of.

 "Please don't leave us here alone in this silicon hell."

-I live and work in Sunnyvale, California.
 I enjoy cycling, playing board games, writing, cooking, reading, and doing my best to undermine white supremacist capitalist patriarchy.

 "Normal is a weapon of mass destruction.
 It's just as deadly, and just like those weapons, it'll never be found."